gentutu/zenmon/readme.md

 ## zenmon

 ### Notice
-The current commit is untested as I am waiting for a replacement motherboard to come back in stock.
+~~The current commit is untested as I am waiting for a replacement motherboard to come back in stock.
 My previous one was unstable at XMP speeds with QVL memory.
-There are no functionality updates, only some code restructuring and better state handling inside the modules.
+There are no functionality updates, only some code restructuring and better state handling inside the modules.~~

+The new motherboard came in (X570 Aorus Master) and I am getting some odd behaviour with data acquisition; see the **Issues** section.

 ### Introduction
-`zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `k10temp` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
+`zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `k10temp` or `zenpower` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
 It also displays generic information related to the overall system load:
 * Uptime
 * Number of processes
 * CPU usage for the past 1, 5 and 15 minutes